solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Create a table in the inventory database

-In this section, we'll use the `az postgres flexible-server execute` command to create a table named `products` in the `inventory` database.
+In this section, we will use the `az postgres flexible-server execute` command to create a table named `products` in the `inventory` database.

 1. In the cloud shell, run the following command to create the